CactusDev/Xerophi/README.md

 # Xerophi
 The future of the CactusAPI

+## Branches
+All features being developed on should be worked on on branches with the naming format `feature/[short but descriptive name]`, bugfixes with the format `bug/[bug name (- issue # here if applicable)]`, and hot patches with the format `hotfix/[short bug description/issue #]`

+### Specific branches
+- `develop`

+  This branch is used for any semi-stable code, that is working, but not necessarily production-ready

+- `master`

+  Stable, production-ready code only

 ## Breaking Changes
 Since this is a major rewrite of the API there are some changes that have been made that are breaking to v1 compatibility.
 As much was kept the same possible